Otero Arts Festival

 Entries are currently being accepted by mail at Otero Arts Festival Creative Writing, Macdonald Hall Room 110, 1802 Colorado Avenue, La Junta, CO 81050 or by bringing entries to Macdonald Hall Room 110 by 5 p.m. on Friday, March 4th.

-Instrumental Music Contest
+Instrumental and Vocal Music Contests

 The Theatrical competition will be held on Monday, March 28th from 6pm to 9pm in the Ed Stafford Theatre, Otero Humanities Center.
 The purpose of the competition is to provide an opportunity for young thespians to demonstrate his/her acting talent and love for theater.
 Ribbons will be awarded at level of the competition with an Otero Scholarship being awarded to the top senior actor (grade 12 graduating high school senior).